BenderScript/envoybigbook/workload-identity-aws/README.md

 This example demonstrates how to use Envoy Proxy and Authz server to create a soft boundary around an application in order to create or provide **workload identity** within an AWS EC2 deployment.

+More specifically, it integrates AWS EC2 information into the application identity.
+It seems clear to me that any serious workload identity solution needs to incorporate a cloud's provider information in order to be deployed everywhere.

+A similar example could be done for Microsoft Azure or Google Cloud.

 ## 1. Network Diagram